AmitBarKama/LambdaExpressionInterpreter/README.md

 # WormLang Interpreter

-WormLang is a lightweight and versatile programming language designed to facilitate basic arithmetic, logical operations, conditional statements, loops, functions, and more.
+WormLang is a lightweight and versatile programming language designed to facilitate basic arithmetic, logical operations, conditional statements, loops, functions, recursion, lambda expressions, print statements, and more.
 The WormLang interpreter allows you to execute `.worm` files that follow the syntax defined for this language.

 ## Features